 10: Q. I have a male friend who is interested in coming to yoga with me, are your classes also suitable for men?

 A. Of course!
 It is a popular misconception that only women go to yoga classes.
-Men are definitely welcome in my classes and the class itself and what we do is suitable for both men and women.
-In addition, I run a Men Only yoga class for guys who prefer to practise among peers.
+Men are definitely welcome in all my classes.

 11. Q. I am used to high energy aerobic type activities, I’m not sure if I will find yoga boring.
 Is it for me?

 A. There is something in yoga for everyone.
 If you mostly do “high energy” forms of exercise then yoga would be a wonderful complement to your existing exercise regime.
 On a physical level the deep stretches of yoga would help to lengthen your muscles that might become tight and contracted from your more energetic activities and help protect you from injury by creating greater range of motion around the joints and strengthening them.
-We always include sun salutations so these raise the heart rate and also holding postures creates strength so it’s not all just laying on the floor!
-Also, if you are always busy and on the go then the mindful element of yoga – with the breathing focus and Savasana relaxation would do wonders for you.
+We always include sun salutations so these raise the heart rate and also holding postures creates strength.
+If you are always busy and on the go then the mindful element of yoga – with the breathing focus and Savasana relaxation would do wonders for you.
 Understanding that it is okay to slow down and take your focus inwards sometimes would help to bring balance to your life and counter the high energy side.

 12. Q. Will yoga help me lose weight?